 Continuous cold reduction of hot rolled pickled steel is undertaken on a five-stand tandem mill, with the 'continuous' strip formed by welding coil ends together.
 Processed coils are stored pending transportation / further process, in the 'dispatch bay'.
 The cold mill is operated flexibly, and can be mothballed at times of lower demand.
 During these times cold rolled products continue to be supplied to customer requirements from other Tata Steel sites.

 The galvanising plant (ZODIAC) takes cold rolled reduced coil and pickle coil.
 The strip is annealed and coated with zinc to improve surface quality, shape and metallurgical properties.
 Individual coils are unwound and gauge-checked prior to welding to form a continuous strip.
 The strip then passes to an alkali based cleaning process followed by rinsing and drying.
-The furnace section heats the strip to ~500°C in an oxygen free environment, then is then cooled to achieve a temperature of ~460°C prior to entry to the zinc bath coating section.
-Final customer specifications are met by further processing in the Galvanneal Furnace, texture milling and chromate sections.
+The furnace section heats the strip to ~750°C in an oxygen free environment with this temperature held for a given duration to allow annealing process before being cooled to achieve a temperature of ~460°C prior to entry to the zinc bath coating section.
+Final mechanical properties are achieved through temper rolling and tension levelling operations prior to passivation/oiling of the product to meet final customer specifications.

 Llanwern is covered by a new energy efficiency governance process established within Tata Steel Europe, whereby its energy performance has been compared to a benchmark as part of a gap analysis exercise.
 The site has generated a series of schemes aimed at bridging the gap with best practice.
 Internal targets for improvement have been established and Tata Steel Europe’s Chief Technical Officer and his direct reports review the progress of each site towards these on a quarterly basis.

-In line with our objective to reduce / eliminate wastes to landfill, Llanwern has been seeking to segregate wastes at source, to maximise recycling & recovery potential.
-The target for % of (general) waste recycled / recovered has been increased year on year, and is currently at 45%, with further improvements pending following roll-out of a new waste management contract.
+In line with our objective to reduce / eliminate wastes to landfill, Llanwern segregates wastes at source, to maximise recycling & recovery potential.
+Recycling of materials has increased year on year.

 Despite the fact that Llanwern uses predominantly 'waste' water from the water treatment industry as its main process supply, there is still every incentive to use this resource efficiently (in line with our environmental policy commitment).